Stochastic differential equations for infinite particle systems of jump type with long range interactions: Introduction

-(Theorem \ref{representation}).
+(Theorem \ref{T:32a}).

-ISDE representation implies existence of solutions of (\ref{ISDE_1}).
-It is very important to examine existence of a strong solution and uniqueness of solutions.
-We discuss these problems by employing the argument in \cite{o-t.tail}.
-For a solution $\X$ and $m\in\mathbb{N}$ we put
+The ISDE representation implies the existence of (weak) solutions of (\ref{:1a}).
+We call a solution $\X$ of (\ref{:1a}) a strong solution if $\X$ is a function of $\bN$ (Definition \ref{D:33c}).
+We examine the existence and uniqueness of a strong solution of (\ref{:1a}) by employing the argument in \cite{o-t.tail}, which was used for the ISDE of interacting Brownian motions.
+This is sufficiently robust to apply to our ISDE.
+For a solution $\X$ and $m\in\mathbb{N}$ we set